 - The Conversation: ‘Animal behavior research is getting better at keeping observer bias from sneaking in – but there’s still room to improve’Todd M. Freeberg, University of Tennessee Animal behavior research relies on careful observation of animals.
 Researchers might spend months in a jungle habitat watching tropical birds mate and raise their… Read more: The Conversation: ‘Animal behavior research is getting better at keeping observer bias from sneaking in – but there’s still room to improve’

-- Psychology Faculty Honored with Awards for Diversity Leadership, Advising, Teaching, and Research ExcellenceDuring the 2023 College of Arts and Sciences Faculty Convocation, several faculty in the Department of Psychology were honored for excellence in teaching, advising, research, and outreach.
-Kalynn Schulz, Assistant… Read more: Psychology Faculty Honored with Awards for Diversity Leadership, Advising, Teaching, and Research Excellence
+- Psychology Faculty Honored with Awards for Diversity Leadership, Advising, Teaching, and Research ExcellenceDuring the 2023 College of Arts and Sciences Faculty Convocation, several faculty in the Department of Psychology and Neuroscience were honored for excellence in teaching, advising, research, and outreach.
+Kalynn… Read more: Psychology Faculty Honored with Awards for Diversity Leadership, Advising, Teaching, and Research Excellence

 - Lamer and Team Read the Room for Angry Crowd BiasSarah Lamer’s research into the psychology of social biases found favor with an international audience this year, earning her a spot on the Association for Psychological Science (APS) roster of… Read more: Lamer and Team Read the Room for Angry Crowd Bias